Sage-Bionetworks/synapsemonitor/CONTRIBUTING.md

 We welcome all contributions!
 Please head to [issues](https://github.com/Sage-Bionetworks/synapsemonitor/issues) to either file any bugs/feature requests or find a task you want to assist with.
 Make sure to assign yourself the task if you decide to work on it.

+## Coding Style
+We use `flake8` and the settings are described in [setup.cfg](setup.cfg).
+The code in this package is also automatically formatted by `black` except for the tests.

 ### Fork and clone this repository

 See the [Github docs](https://help.github.com/articles/fork-a-repo/) for how to make a copy (a fork) of a repository to your own Github account.